 Issue: Climate change adaption and mitigation are complex issues that demand insight from a diverse group of scientists and stakeholders.
 While coordinated efforts across many academic disciplines and stakeholder interest areas may be the only way to address pressing societal challenges, managing these efforts requires valid and reliable measures of collaboration.

-Action taken: As part of a multi-method assessment and evaluation plan, four annual surveys measuring perceptions of trust, collaboration quality, and research productivity were taken of REACCH-PNA researchers, graduate students, and other professionals supported by the project.
-Items with high variability across the project as well as questions that were the highest and lowest scoring items were highlighted and shared with project participants each year at the annual project-wide meetings.
-In addition, the use of summed scales and inferential statistics on these survey results provided a way to make comparisons of trust, collaboration quality, and productivity across disciplines, objectives, and locations.
-These scores were used in combined with a social network analysis of participant collaboration to further identify areas of success and concern.
+Action taken: As part of a multi-method assessment and evaluation plan, we conducted four annual surveys measuring perceptions of trust, collaboration quality, and research productivity in REACCH researchers, graduate students, and other professionals supported by the project.
+Items with highly variable responses across the project as well as items receiving the highest or lowest scores were highlighted and shared with project participants each year at annual, project-wide meetings.
+In addition, the use of summed scales and inferential statistics provided a way to make comparisons of trust, collaboration quality, and productivity across disciplines, objectives, and locations.
+These scores were used in combination with a social network analysis of participant collaboration to further identify areas of success and concern.

 Results Published In: